Types of parking restrictions

 Yellow loading restriction kerb blips Loading restrictions are shown by yellow lines on the edge of the kerb.
 They indicate that loading and unloading is not allowed during the times shown on the nearby white signs.

-You can request to have a white line installed by the council, at a cost, by completing the application form.
+You can request to have a white line installed by the council, at a cost, by downloading the application form.

 Red routes are identified by a single or doubles red line on the side of the road instead of yellow lines.
 The following roads in the London Borough of Sutton are: